Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Proofs of the main results

+(cf.~\eqref{eq:myPset}), and \item the collection of $k+1$ independent Poisson point processes on the interval $[-A,A]$ with the intensity $\frac{1}{\sqrt{w}}$ \end{enumerate} converges to zero, as $n\to\infty$.

-We consider now the case $0<w<1$.
-Let $m$ be the number of the entries of the sequence $\xi$ which are smaller than $w$.
-The random variable $m$ has a binomial distribution; the following considerations will be under condition that $m$ has a prescribed value.
-Each of the rescaled order statistics
+As the first step, let us fix $\epsilon>0$.
+Let $Z_1$ be the number of the entries of the sequence $\xi_1,\dots,\xi_n$ which are weakly smaller than $w-\frac{A}{\sqrt{n}}$ and let $Z_2$ be the number of the entries of this sequence which are strictly smaller than $w+\frac{A}{\sqrt{n}}$; clearly the probability distribution of $Z_1$ and $Z_2$ is a binomial distribution.
+By Bienaymé--Chebyshev inequality it follows that the constant